dustin-archive/path-ignore/README.md

-# path-differ
+# path-diff

-diff paths and globs
+> diff paths and globs